 We enjoy welcoming everyone to Cast and we've come up with a few small ways to make sure your visit is extra special.

-Everyone is welcome at Cast with every performance open for all people to access.
+Everyone is welcome at Cast and we aim to make every performance open for all people to access.
 We do have special performances adapted to suit some people's specific needs.
-If you'd prefer to attend those, you're more than welcome, but we want to say that we aim for a gold standard in accessibility so that everyone can enjoy the theatre together.
+If you'd prefer to attend those, you're more than welcome, but we also believe everyone should be able to share the theatre together at any performance

 Need extra help?
 Let us know about your specific needs and we'll do our best to meet them.
-Please contact email@example.com for an informal and discreet chat.
+Please contact firstname.lastname@example.org or call 01302 303 959 for an informal and discreet chat.

 Toilets are a big factor when planning a trip.
 We love loos, and we do our best to make sure that even at busy events you can always find a toilet that meets your needs.